 Having a Panic or Anxiety Attack?
-Do This Now
+Here’s What to Do Now

 The content provided on this page is for informational purposes only and is not intended to be medical advice.
 If you are experiencing symptoms of an anxiety disorder, please consult a psychiatrist, therapist, or healthcare professional.
 Find a mental health professional to help you choose the best anxiety and panic treatment strategy.
 This page is not a substitute for professional medical diagnosis or treatment.